10 Best Crankshaft Position Sensors

 Final Recommendation

-Ultimately, the best crankshaft position sensor for your situation is the one that exactly matches your engine code, includes a reliable warranty path, and comes from a listing with verified fitment data.
-Start with your vehicle identification number, cross-reference the OEM part number, and choose from the ranked options above based on whether you prioritize comprehensive coverage, single-sensor simplicity, or a complete refresh kit.
+Start with your VIN and OEM part number, confirm engine code and production date, and choose from the ranked options based on whether you prioritize comprehensive coverage, single-sensor simplicity, or a full refresh kit.